cjy-2001/fraud-detection/README.md

 ## Background

 This project is inspired by a study aimed at developing a novel out-of-sample fraud prediction model using ensemble learning techniques.
-The authors of the study focused on publicly traded U.S. firms' sample data over the period 1991–2008.
+Previous studies have focused on publicly traded U.S. firms' sample data over the period 1991–2008.
 The dataset was split into training and testing sets to maintain the model's intertemporal nature.
 In addition to their own prediction model derived from the RUSBoost method, they evaluated two benchmark models.
-One is a logistic regression model from Dechow et al., and the other is a support vector machine model from Cecchini et al. By implementing AUC and NDCG@k performance evaluation metrics, they demonstrated that their proposed model could yield more reliable predictions.
+One is a logistic regression model, and the other is a support vector machine model from Cecchini et al[1].
+By implementing AUC and NDCG@k performance evaluation metrics, they demonstrated that their proposed RUSBoost model could yield more reliable predictions.

 ## Install